 Fellowship in Public Service Psychiatry

 As a center for culture and the arts, Pittsburgh is second-to-none for a city its size.
-For sports fans, the city offers the major league thrills of Steelers football, Penguins hockey, and Pirates baseball.
+For sports fans, the city offers the thrill of three professional sports teams — Steelers football, Penguins hockey, and Pirates baseball.

 Community Psychiatry in Western Pennsylvania